spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 A SPIRE deployment is composed of a SPIRE Server and one or more SPIRE Agents.
 A server acts as a signing authority for identities issued to a set of workloads via agents.
 It also maintains a registry of workload identities and the conditions that must be verified in order for those identities to be issued.
 Agents expose the SPIFFE Workload API locally to workloads, and must be installed on each node on which a workload is running.

-{{< figure src="/img/server_and_agent.png" width="70" caption="Server and Agent" >}}
+{{< figure src="/img/server_and_agent.png" width="80" caption="Server and Agent" >}}

 ## All about the Server

 A SPIRE Server is responsible for managing and issuing all identities in its configured SPIFFE trust domain.
-It stores [registration entries](#workload-registration) (which specify the [selectors](#selectors) that determine the conditions under which a particular SPIFFE ID should be issued) and signing keys, uses [node attestation](#node-attestation) to authenticate agents' identities automatically, and creates SVIDs for workloads when requested by an authenticated agent.
+It stores [registration entries](#workload-registration) (which specify the selectors that determine the conditions under which a particular SPIFFE ID should be issued) and signing keys, uses [node attestation](#node-attestation) to authenticate agents' identities automatically, and creates SVIDs for workloads when requested by an authenticated agent.

-{{< figure src="/img/server.png" width="70" caption="The SPIRE Server" >}}
+{{< figure src="/img/server.png" width="80" caption="The SPIRE Server" >}}

-The behavior of the server determined is through a series of plugins.
+The behavior of the server is determined through a series of plugins.
 SPIRE comes with several plugins included, but additional plugins can be built to extend SPIRE for specific use cases.
 Types of plugins include:

 **Node attestor plugins** which, together with agent node attestors, verify the identity of the node the agent is running on.
 See the section [Node Attestation](#node-attestation) for more information.